Skip to main content

 driver.quit

-The above are few examples that provide some basic structure for Selenium WebDriver tests.
-These will vary depending on the complexity of the web application and the test requirements.
-In such cases there are maybe a need to use more advanced features like handling dropdowns, checkboxes, alerts, frames, and executing JavaScript.
+These examples provide the basic structure for Selenium WebDriver tests.
+Depending on the complexity of the web application and test requirements, advanced features like handling dropdowns, checkboxes, alerts, frames, and executing JavaScript may be needed.

 ACCELQ and Selenium WebDriver

-ACCELQ is a new generation test automation platform built on lean architecture principles.
-Its natural language-based interface allows non-technical people to implement stable automation and embeds best practices without custom frameworks and advanced coding skills.
-Supported by a stable runtime core behind the scenes, ACCELQ enables the entire QA lifecycle, including test planning, design, test development, and test execution.
+ACCELQ is a new-generation test automation platform built on lean architecture principles.
+Its natural language-based interface allows non-technical people to implement stable automation and embed best practices without custom frameworks or advanced coding skills.

 Enrique DeCoss